-Attril butes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Supporting processes (on which the feature and/or its supporting habitat relies) Conservation measures Maintain and where necessary restore the management measures (either within and/or outside the site boundary as appropriate) which are necessary to maintain and restore the structure, functions and supporting processes associated with the feature and/or its supporting habitats. when falls close sections of existing coast path/other access.
+Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) habitat relies) Supporting processes (on which the feature and/or its supporting habitat relies) Conservation measures Maintain and where necessary restore the management measures (either within and/or outside the site boundary as appropriate) which are necessary to maintain and restore the structure, functions and supporting processes associated with the feature and/or its supporting habitats.
+The sheer volume of footfall in some locations, coupled with the limited 'depth' of the SAC (pinch points where break of cliff and landward boundary are as little as a couple of meters apart) can result in rapid destruction of sward to bare soil/chalk substrate in a matter of days.
+This is especially likely to occur when falls close sections of existing coast path/other access.
 The type and frequency of activity needs to be monitored and action taken to reduce pressure where it is having an adverse impact on a feature's constituent vegetation communities.
-Location of access points, signage, car parks capacity and charging and licencing of activity providers should all be considered as mechanisms which can create (or reduce) access pressure in specific locations.
+Location of access points, signage, car parks capacity and charging and licencing of activity providers may be mechanisms which can create or reduce access pressure in specific locations.
 Active and ongoing conservation management is needed to protect, maintain and restore this feature at this site.
 Conservation grazing, using extensive cattle grazing is the prime mechanism by which this is achieved.
 Grazing is required to not only maintain a varied, but generally short, sward but also to have a mechanical input, creating an intimate mosaic of bare /disturbed ground within the grass matrix.
 This provides essential germination niches for G. anglica which is an annual.
-Further details about the necessary conservation measures for this site can be provided by contacting Natural England.
-This information will typically be found within, where applicable, supporting documents such as Natura 2000 Site Improvement Plan, site management strategies or plans, the Views about Management Statement for the underpinning SSSI and/or management agreements.
-Natural England 2014, Site Improvement Plan Portland-Studland & St Albans- Durlston Version 1.0 Views About Management (VAM) for component SSSI, available online.
-Various Higher Level Stewardship and Countryside Stewardship agreement documents.
-Supporting processes (on which the feature and/or its supporting habitat relies) Grazing pressure Maintain and, where necessary, restore a grazing regime to keep the sward short (preferably 2-5cm) Swards usually require moderate to heavy grazing and/or trampling to keep them sufficiently short and open; but on some coastal sites, drought and exposure may be sufficient on their own to maintain suitable sward conditions.
-Grazing may be by (any combination of) rabbits, deer, sheep or cattle.
-Generally, rabbits and/or sheep preferred to cattle (see, e.g. Telfer 1994), although Wilson (2000) suggests for sites in Wilts that summer (April-October) cattle grazing at 1.5 animals/ha, plus less intensive grazing in the winter, is suitable for many sites, with sheep used in late summer to remove any Wilson P.J.
+Natural England 2014 Site Improvement Plan Portland-Studland & St Albans- Durlston Version 1.0 Views About Management (VAM) for component SSSI Dorset County Council, 2017.
+Durlston Country Park Management Plan.
+Supporting processes (on which the feature and/or its supporting Grazing pressure Maintain and, where necessary, restore a grazing regime to keep the sward short (preferably 2- 5cm) Swards usually require moderate to heavy grazing and/or trampling to keep them sufficiently short and open; but on some coastal sites, drought and exposure may be sufficient on their own to maintain suitable sward conditions.
+Wilson P.J.
 1999 The Distribution and Status of Gentianella anglica (Pugsley) E. Warb.
-Plantlife Report no.119 Wilson, P.J.
+Plantlife Report no.119 habitat relies) Grazing may be by (any combination of) rabbits, deer, sheep or Wilson, P.J.
 2008.
-A SAMPLE SURVEY OF SITES FOR GENTIANELLA ANGLICA IN ENGLAND IN 2008.
-National Trust Report.
+A SAMPLE

-Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) excess grass growth.
+Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) cattle.
+Generally, rabbits and/or sheep preferred to cattle (see, e.g. Telfer 1994), although Wilson (2000) suggests for sites in Wilts that summer (April-October) cattle grazing at 1.5 animals/ha, plus less intensive grazing in the winter, is suitable for many sites, with sheep used in late summer to remove any excess grass growth.
 In areas where G. anglica is present or is to be introduced, maintain an overview of the sward conditions rather than slavishly adhere to grazing calendars.
 Variations in temperature, rainfall, sunshine etc all combine to alter the rate of growth, grazing habits and bare ground.
 Grazing should be managed to ensure conditions are as good as management will allow.

-The targets for some attributes listed above include both 'maintain' or 'restore' objectives.
-This is because this SAC is made up of two component sites.
-Overall, both objectives will be applicable to the SAC but these will differ between each component site depending on its particular circumstances.
-Natural England will able to provide further advice on request.
+SURVEY OF SITES FOR Gentianella Anglica in England 2008.
+National Trust Report. ed above include both 'maintain' or e: · 'restore' objectives.
+This is because this SAC is made up of two co each component site depending on its particular circumstances.
+Nat